 In Cairo, the members of the Arab League Council have failed to persuade Portugal not to establish full diplomatic relations with Israel.

-In Cairo, the members of the Arab League Council have failed to persuade Portugal not to establish full diplomatic relations with Israel.
+Background: In Cairo, the members of the Arab League Council have failed to persuade Portugal not to establish full diplomatic relations with Israel.
 They also discussed the clashes between Egypt and Libya, which have dealt the most serious blow for years to pan-Arab relationships.

 SYNOPSIS: Meeting at the League's headquarters, members first discussed the decision by Portugal to exchange ambassadors with Israel.
 Until now the Portuguese have represented important non-Arab support in their attempts to isolate Israel.
 But despite the League's opposition, Portugal has refused to revoke its decision.